brgvefdsc/laptopprankbayfront/README.md

 # laptopprankbayfront

-Set Start up to
-Move never.mp4 to /Movies
+Set Start up to file:///Users/bayfrontstudent/Movies/index.html Move all to /Movies